Product Description

 *Binoculars' brightness and contrast are affected by not only prism coatings, but also the number of objective lens and eyepiece lens, and types of coatings.

-Using vacuum-vaporization technology, metallic material such as aluminum or silver is applied to the reverse side of a prism surface that is not totally reflective.
+Metal-vaporized, high-reflectivity prism coating Using vacuum-vaporization technology, metallic material such as aluminum or silver is applied to the reverse side of a prism surface that is not totally reflective.
 This raises the reflectivity of the prism mirror surface.
+Dielectric high-reflective multilayer prism coating This coating features reflectance that exceeds 99%.
+By utilizing light interference, this coating assures high reflectivity across the full visible range, and ensures high color reproducibility. |

-Binoculars' brightness is determined not only by the reflective mirror, but also by the total optical system such as the number of lenses and quality of coatings.
+Reflectance characteristics of prism coatings on mirror surface The horizontal axis indicates the wavelength of light.
+The vertical axis indicates the reflectance of light.
+Binoculars' brightness is determined not only by the reflective mirror, but also by the total optical system such as the number of lenses and quality of coatings. |

 A roof (Dach) surface can cause phase shift of light that affects image resolution.
 This phenomenon is caused by phase differences arising from total light reflection on a roof (Dach) surface and it can occur with even a perfectly processed prism.
 Phase-correction coating is applied to the surface to minimize loss of resolution, ensuring high-contrast images.